-Press wheel to move cursor on "TIME" field.
-Once here, choose a working time between 0 (disabled) or 199 minutes.
+Press wheel to move cursor on "TIME" field Once here, choose a working time between 0 (disabled) or 199 minutes.
 Move on "EXIT", then press wheel.

-Choose "YES" to save changes.
-Exit from main menu.
 Main display will show a countdown for selected output.
-To stop this countdown go back to "Output Manager" menu and choose "AUTO" as working mode or wait until countdown ends.
+To stop this countdown go back to "Output Manager" menu and choose "AUTO" as working mode or wait until countdownends.
 This function can be used for priming purposes.